Coaster Enthusiasts of Canada

 (Image: A Rear View of The `Giant Dipper')

 This shot was taken from behind the coaster.
-It shows the first drop and turn-around, plus the second turn-around at Center Left, as well as the lower trackwork.
+It shows the first drop and turn-around, plus the second turn-around at Center Left, as well as the lower trackwork on the slope going toward the racetrack.

 Giant Dipper